allie-tran/csc1063/Slides/notes-02.md

 # List all PDF files which filename has 2 Characters.
 ls -l ??.pdf

-# List all PDF files with certain patter.
+# List all PDF files with certain pattern.
 ls -l a[a,b]a.pdf
 ls -l a[!c]a.pdf